 As if there was hay and a few horses not too far away.
 But on the upside, it was pretty spacious and included a coach house in the backyard we could rent out (maybe that’s where the horses were hiding?).
 On the downside, this relic from Little House on the Prairie was smack-dab in the middle of the kitchen.

 Kind of a neat antique feature, but it took up like 1/6th of the kitchen.
 It was weird.
 Then we went to the basement and it was also pretty weird.
 It was big enough to turn into another rental suite, but it had two showers (that were disgusting by the way) and only one bedroom.
 It just didn’t make sense.

 On paper, this house seemed great, but both of our guts told us “No, no, and hell no!”
 There’s a reason this house didn’t sell the first time and I feel like the reason would have become very evident if we did a home inspection.
 It’s listed at $549,000 and I believe it’s still on the market.
 And probably will be for some time.

 It sure has been an interesting 4 weeks of house hunting, but I think for the next little while my HB and I are happy to take a step back.
 We’re both smart people and both fear making a mistake.
 And it wouldn’t just be a mistake, but the most expensive mistake of our lives.

-Although we’re both kind of over renting, we’re going to keep renting until we find a place that make financial sense.
+Although we’re both kinds of over renting, we’re going to keep renting until we find a place that makes financial sense.
 Maybe that means waiting even longer until the market settles down, or maybe it means revisiting buying a condo or townhouse.